 That being said, you must get your head around local driving rules.
 Therefore, if you are planning to go touring around Europe then make sure you have an idea of how you should behave on the road.

-What's more, make sure you are well prepared before you set off.
+Make sure you are well prepared before you set off on your European touring trip.
 You need to arrange for some breakdown cover so that your vehicle can be recovered if anything does go wrong.
 For this reason, startrescue.co.uk provide short term European breakdown cover.

 You are legally obliged to use dipped headlights during the day if visibility is poor and the French Government recommends that these are used day and night.
 Motorcycles already must do this by law.